 This is a high-quality company with a very strong balance sheet run by a founder-CEO with lots of skin in the game, plus it has powerful network effects as a tailwind.
 I think it's worth considering for your portfolio.

 - 3 Stocks That Are Absurdly Cheap Right Now

 - 5 Warren Buffett Principles to Remember in a Volatile Stock Market

 - The $16,728 Social Security Bonus You Cannot Afford to Miss

 - The Must-Read Trump Quote on Social Security

 - 10 Reasons Why I'm Selling All of My Apple Stock

-Brian Stoffel has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Apple.
+Brian Stoffel owns shares of Facebook.
+The Motley Fool owns shares of and recommends Apple and Facebook.
 The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
-The Motley Fool recommends Corning.
 The Motley Fool has a disclosure policy.